itsjesushx/TheSushiRoles/README.md

 The Vulture does not have any tasks, they have to win the game as a solo.\
 The Vulture is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
 Depending on the options, when a player dies, the Vulture gets an arrow pointing to the corpse.\
-If there is a Vulture in the game, there can't be a Cleaner.
+If there is a Vulture in the game, there can't be a Janitor.

 **NOTE**
 - If the corpse is on a different floor on Submerged, the arrow will always point to the elevator